espocrm/documentation/docs/administration/commands.md

 php command.php run-job JobName
 ```

-where *JobName* is an intrernal name of the job you want to run.
+where *JobName* is an internal name of the job you want to run.

 Examples: